NicBritz/Starcraft-Creations/README.md

 ### Content

 All content for this project is from the following sources.

+### Media
 - Images
     - [Pixabay](https://pixabay.com/) - This site is packed full of royalty free images both free and payed.

-### Media
+- Text - written by me

 ### Acknowledgements